 Human Resources Main Menu

-Please use the checklist provided at the beginning of this orientation to determine which policies are essential to your job as well as which forms must be completed and submitted to Human Resources (located in Burnett Hall, Room 160).
+Please use the checklist provided at the beginning of this orientation to determine which policies are essential to your job as well as which forms must be completed and submitted to Human Resources (located at the corner of Science Drive and Burnett Blvd).

 Right to Know Basic Awareness Training

 The University System of Georgia has developed a plan to assure that all employees receive training and information about hazardous chemicals present in their work areas.
 A copy of this plan is available in the University Police Department.